 Search for companies who specialise in compensating victims

 Again, be very careful.
 Thankfully, there are genuine people and companies who have years of experience in these matters and who have a record of successfully retrieving at least some lost investment money.
 You may be asked for an initial fee as these companies are not charities; some also work on a no-win-no-fee basis.
 They would seek to take their fee as a percentage of monies recovered.
 You have to decide which way suits you best.

 Speak to the regulators

 Although some of the less scrupulous companies who cause these problems are not regulated, the majority are somewhere.
 If not, they wouldn’t be able to trade.
-Contact the regulator and find out what, if anything they can do.
-Unfortunately, in the international financial services world, it can sometimes be difficult to enlist the help of an appropriate regulator, as in many cases, they either don’t understand the issues or don’t see it as their responsibility to prosecute the company or individuals.
-Give it a try though as no advisory company would welcome a letter from the regulator.
+Contact the regulator and find out what, if anything, they can do.
+Unfortunately, in the international financial services world, it can sometimes be difficult to enlist the help of an appropriate regulator.
+In many cases, they either don’t understand the issues or don’t see it as their responsibility to prosecute the company or individuals.
+Give it a try though, as no advisory company would welcome a letter from the regulator.

 Another regulatory route is to check with the product provider’s regulator.
-A lot, if not all, funds which close, are suspended or are downright fraud are Unregulated Collective Investment Schemes (UCIS).
-The clue is, of course, in the first word so no regulator exists to complain to.
-Most funds are, however, placed inside an insurance wrapper or platform (nothing wrong in principle with either) and they will be regulated.
+A lot, if not all, funds that close, are suspended, or are downright fraud are Unregulated Collective Investment Schemes (UCIS).
+The clue is, of course, in the first word, so no regulator exists to complain to.
+However, most funds are placed inside an insurance wrapper or platform (nothing wrong in principle with either), and they will be regulated.